circles-learning-labs/ecto_adapters_dynamodb/README.md

 Determines if, during **Repo.update** or **Repo.update_all**, fields in the changeset with `nil` values will be removed from the record/s or set to the DynamoDB `null` value.
 This option is also available inline per query.

 #### Logging Configuration
+@gilad - Where are these options set?
+In adaptor?
+Or in individual queries? or...?

 We provide a few informational log lines, such as which adapter call is being processed, as well as the table, lookup fields, and options detected.
 Configure an optional log path to have the messages recorded on file.